rasterio/rasterio/docs/topics/masks.rst

 Numpy masked arrays
 -------------------

-If you want, you can read dataset bands as numpy masked arrays.
+If you want, you can read dataset bands as a :class:`numpy.ma.MaskedArray`.

 .. code-block:: python